 UPMC Life Changers are employees who go above and beyond to make a difference in the lives of patients and staff, friends and family, and the community.
-Follow their stories in this monthly series to see how UPMC employees are changing lives in more ways than one.
+Follow their stories in this series to see how UPMC employees are changing lives in more ways than one.

 Clyde Fritzley has stood behind the volunteer desk at UPMC St. Margaret for 11 years, greeting each person who walks through the doors with a smile.